-However, if one’s diet reduces the amount of carbohydrates, and thus glucose, the liver is signaled to convert fats into fatty acids and ketone bodies.
+However, if one’s diet reduces the number of carbohydrates, and thus glucose, the liver is signaled to convert fats into fatty acids and ketone bodies.
 The ketone bodies in the blood replace glucose as the energy source for the brain, which can lead to a reduction in the incidence of epileptic seizures.
-However, better medications to control these seizures have been developed and the usefulness for the diet in epilepsy has become limited.
+However, better medications to control these seizures have been developed and the usefulness of the diet in epilepsy has become limited.

 During the past couple of years, the ketogenic diet became the new fad diet, endorsed by the usual woo-pushing celebrities.